nurrizkirahmat/Django_Final-Task/README.md

 # Django_Final-Task
-This is my task with my friends in big project in python study with Andi Muh Adryan Fauzi and Ikrar Khaera Arfat
+This is my collaboration task with my friends in big project in python study with Andi Muh Adryan Fauzi and Ikrar Khaera Arfat